sophiexingsu/sophiexingsu.github.io/_pages/about.md

 ### 2019
 - **August:** Joined the Haskins Lab as a Research Assistant under Dr. Nicole Landi
-- **May:** Graduated from Cornell University with degrees in Psychology and Economics bim
+- **May:** Graduated from Cornell University with degrees in Psychology and Economics.